zhiyb/hpce-2016-cw5-yz4116/readme.md

 Loading puzzle from input takes ~8 seconds, but nothing I can do about it.

 The only part that can be optimised from the `provider` directory, is random walks algorithm, which takes another ~8 seconds in this case.

+The loop from `Execute()` steps a constant length of cells starting at a random location with randomised direction, and increment a `count` field in the corresponding output cell each time.
+Therefore, to parallelise the steps, the random seeds for each iteration were calculated and stored before actual iterations, and multiple independent `count` arrays were allocated for each parallel task.
+The `count` arrays then summarised together in the final output loop for histogram conversion, which was also parallelised.